The following information applies to the students in the Class of 2016.

 3) cannot be assured of an on-time graduation if this requirement has not been met within the dates made available by the Clinical Performance Center staff.

 Due to their nature, these exams are tightly scheduled.
 Students must appear ON TIME.
 Students who arrive more than 10 minutes past the scheduled start time will be turned away and subject to the consequences listed above.

 Students may petition the Office of Undergraduate Medical Education for an excused absence or explanation for the tardiness.
 Valid reasons that have been excused will have the $1200 exam re-mounting fee waived.

 Students will not be allowed to graduate without passing both parts of this examination.

-Students who fail the exam are required to contact Julie Mann in the Office of Undergraduate Medical Education for full remediation instructions.
+Students who fail the exam are required to contact Matt Orlando in the Office of Undergraduate Medical Education for full remediation instructions.

 Each student will be scheduled to attend one OPEN SKILLS PRACTICE SESSION for the procedural skills portion of the GCE exam.
 Open lab practice sessions are 2 hours long and date assignment is based on exam date and of the Graham Clinical Performance Center availability.
-As a reminder, the pass level for the procedural skills portion of the exam is 100% on each of the 12 skills assessed.
+As a reminder, the pass level for the procedural skills portion of the exam is 100% on the 8 skills assessed which includes: Timeout, Oxygen Delivery, Bag-Valve Mask, 12- Lead EKG Placement, Venipuncture, Metered Dose Inhaler, Suturing, Foley Catheter.
+The remaining skills will also be tested during the GCE; however, the grade for these remaining skills is formative ONLY.
 Please take advantage of your assigned practice time to avoid any additional remediation.